 Some Of The Strangest Things About Portland

-Portland is a city with a lot of character, including some strange and interesting facts about its background and history.
+Portland has a lot of character.
+Including some strange and interesting facts about its background and history.
 For example, did you know that the city was named after a coin toss?
 That’s right – in 1845, two men vying for the position of postmaster general decided to flip a coin to see who would get the job.
 The man who won named the new post office “Portland,” and the name stuck.

 Another weird fact about Portland is that it has more ghosts per capita than any other city in the US; this is thanks to its long and colorful history, which includes everything from early Native American settlements to the Wild West days of the 1800s.
 Who knows, you might even encounter a ghost or two!
 Today, you can learn all about Portland’s strange and fascinating past on one of the many ghost tours available in the city.

 Although the weird Portlander’s personality has nothing to do with homelessness at first glance, their relaxing and inclusive character might have contributed to the increment of the problem across the city.

 Homelessness is a big issue not exclusive to Portland.
 Major cities around the country also are facing this problem which has grown over time.
 An estimated 5,600 people, including children, are experiencing homelessness in Portland, according to Multnomah County’s 2022 Point-in-Time Count of Homelessness.
 Shelters in the city only have the capacity for 1,365 beds, which is why tents, old RVs, and improvisation housing fill the streets and under-bridges throughout the downtown.

 A study by A Home For Everyone found that almost 40% of homeless people experience mental illness, around 26% have physical disabilities, and 34% suffer from substance additions.
 In May 2022, Mayor Wheeler signed a budget of 68.5 million to tackle the homeless problem in the city.